-Home / National Archaeological Museum /Aurei Longobardi
+Home / News /Aurei Longobardi

 The collection, patiently collected by the Verona artist Alberto Bazzan, was acquired by the Cassa di Risparmio di Udine and Pordenone Foundation as part of the project to recover and enhance the artistic, historical and cultural heritage of Friuli; it was subsequently entrusted in loan to the Superintendency for the Assets A.A.A.A.S. of Friuli Venezia Giulia to be permanently displayed in the National Archaeological Museum of Cividale del Friuli.

 It consists of 34 Longobard gold coins, some very rare and even not known to the official bibliography and is considered, both in number and importance, the third collection in the world of this kind.
 Monetization of Lombard gold The Lombards came to Italy knowing the currency, but lacking the conditions for a real monetary culture.